-Potential payouts attributable to the Adjusted EBITDA modifier are determined based on the pro forma Adjusted EBITDA performance level achieved, and are interpolated on a straight-line basis for achievement between the threshold, target, and maximum performance goals.
+Potential payouts attributable to the Company-wide or business unit modifiers are determined based on the performance level achieved, and are interpolated on a straight-line basis for achievement between threshold, target, and maximum performance goals.
 No annual incentive is paid unless the threshold performance goal is achieved.
-The table below shows the relationship between the 2021 pro forma Adjusted EBITDA performance goals and the Adjusted EBITDA modifier for purposes of determining the potential payout, and the actual performance and payout modifier achieved:
+Furthermore, unless otherwise approved by the Compensation Committee, the achieved performance modifier opportunity for the respective business unit metrics is limited based on the overall Company-wide Adjusted EBITDA performance levels as described below: